darrenj/me/manager-readme.md

 I take career development seriously.
 I'm proud of the people whose careers I've helped accelerate and those who've chosen to return to my teams.
 I believe growth comes from:
 - Taking on new challenges
 - Learning from failures (fail fast, learn faster)
-- Exposure to different parts of the business
+- Exposure to different parts of the stack
-- Building both depth and breadth of skills
+- Building both depth and breadth of skills (T-Shaped Engineer)

 Let's talk regularly about your career aspirations and how we can work towards them.
+It's fine, especially earlier in your career to not have a firm view but let's discuss about what you enjoy and what you don't.

 ## Work-Life Balance & Boundaries